 As a small country New Zealand can be more innovative when developing policies, and we are disproportionately visible internationally.
 This creates an opportunity to show leadership and help other countries tackle difficult issues.
+For a short explanation of the Dialogue process and outcomes please download this handout.

 A Motu Dialogue is not a decision-making body, but a group with a wide range of perspectives that can provide a basis for more constructive and informed public discussion on challenging issues.
 It is composed of up to 20 individuals who work together over an agreed amount of time, to frame challenges within the sector, and create ideas on how to move forward.